younix/lrcutils/README.md

 lrcrec records timing tags in real time.
 It opens a file and wait for a return for every line.
 After a return it prints a lyric line to STDOUT with a timing tag.

+## bar
+bar incrementally displays the last line from STDIN.
+It may be used as a frontent for lrcplay.